zedlopez/ifm/Writing with Inform.md

 As a pedantic footnote here: It sometimes comes as a surprise to power users of Inform that with a two-noun action like our example `scraping it with`, rules like `Check scraping it with` can legally be written (and similarly for carry out and report).
 This appears to contradict what we said about rules like `Instead of scraping it with` being wrong, because `scraping it with` is an action name not an action pattern.

 In fact this is not a contradiction.
 For reasons of efficiency, there is not one single `Check` rulebook with hundreds or thousands of rules in: there is one for each action, whose name consists of the word `Check` followed by the action name.
 So `Check photographing` is the rulebook holding the example rules above.
 Similarly for `Check scraping it with`.

 As it happens, it is _also_ legal to write `Check scraping something with`, or `Check scraping a door with something edible`, and similar.
-So there is no actual need to write `Check scraping it with`, but it's not a bug that this is allowed.
+Moreover something like `Check asking somebody to try scraping something with something` will work where `Check asking somebody to try scraping it with:` will not.
+So there is no actual need to use `it` in the names of `Check` rules, and it's perhaps better style not to, but the fact that `Check scraping it with` works is not a bug.

 ## Action variables {PM_ActionVarsPastTense} {PM_ActionVarAnd} {PM_ActionVarOverspecific} {PM_ActionVarUnknownKOV} {PM_ActionVarValue} {PM_BadMatchingSyntax}